Information You Can Find in Our Guide:

 Car maintenance costs vary by service, vehicle type and vehicle age.
 Your car maintenance costs may also depend on whether or not you purchased any optional dealer extras if you bought your car new.
 However, the cost of oil and filter changes typically ranges between $20 to $100 per service.
 On the other hand, tire rotations generally cost between $20 and $50.

-As for purchasing replacement parts for your vehicle, new tires cost anywhere between $50 to $300, while replacement wiper blades range between $7 and $15 per blade.
+As for purchasing replacement parts for your vehicle, new tires cost anywhere between $50 to $300 each, while replacement wiper blades typically range between $7 and $15 per blade.
 Replacement air filters can cost up to $75 whereas new brake pads can cost anywhere from $100 to $350.
 Other common car maintenance service prices include:

 - $100 to $200 for spark plug replacements.